 This is reported on to Council in the Annual Internal Audit Report.

 The Planning and Resource Allocation Committee produce an annual Value for Money report to Council.

 |Governing body: The size, composition, diversity, skills mix, and terms of office of the governing body is appropriate for the nature, scale and complexity of the provider.

 Council is the University’s governing body.
 Its composition is laid down in sections 4-14 of Statute VI, concerning Council.
 It has between 26-28 members.
-Its membership consists of the principal elements of the University, including the Vice-Chancellor, the heads of the four academic divisions, the chair of the Conference of Colleges and one person elected by the Conference of Colleges, eleven members elected by Congregation, and four external members (currently in the process of being increased to five as a part of the effectiveness review completed in 2018).
+Its membership consists of the principal elements of the University, including the Vice-Chancellor, the heads of the four academic divisions, the chair of the Conference of Colleges and one person elected by the Conference of Colleges, eleven members elected by Congregation, and five external members.
 Its role and composition in the context of the University’s governance structures are set out in the University’s Financial Statements and are discussed further as part of the history and overview of the University's governance arrangements.